-Strains are always going aste is going to depend on the strain.
-Depending on the bud you might get spicy components, a lemony zest, fruit loops or just a purely earthy flavor.
+Strains are always going to taste different depending on the strain.
+You might get spicy components, a lemony zest, fruit loops or just a purely earthy flavor.
 If you really want to taste the bud we recommend good glassware or roll a joint using unbleached hemp papers.

 This dank weed is going to kick in hard and quick and it will probably leave you feeling nice and goofy for a few hours.
 The potency of this type of bud is the exact reason a lot of people use it medicinally.
 If you need to treat pain or mitigate the effects of anxiety or depression don’t settle for less than the best.

 THC levels can vary anywhere from 25-35%.
-Personally, the highest cured bud I’ve ever smoked is Alien OG reach was tested at 33.7% in a medical dispensary in Southern California.
-With THC levels this high, this is for highest medical purposes and also takes us, recreational participant to another planet.
+Personally, the highest cured bud I’ve ever smoked is Alien OG which was tested at 33.7% in a medical dispensary in Southern California.
+With THC levels this high, this is for the highest medical purposes and also takes us, recreational participants to another planet.
+Up up and away!

-Weed Legalization to Boost Weed Quality in the USA
+Weed Legalization is Boosting Weed Quality in the USA

 Weed legalization is booming in the United States in exciting ways.
-What was once a pipe dream (pun intended) is now quickly becoming a reality for people all across the country, and (despite some fiery rhetoric from attorney general Jeff Sessions) there is no indication that recreational weed is going to slow down anytime soon.
+What was once a pipe dream (pun intended) is now quickly becoming a reality for people all across the country, and there is no indication that recreational weed is going to slow down anytime soon.